 The Australian Veterinary Association (AVA) is the national organisation representing veterinarians in Australia.
 Our 9500 members come from all fields within the veterinary profession.
-Clinical practitioners work with companion animals, horses, farm animals such as cattle and sheep, and wildlife.
-Other veterinarians work in government, industry, research and teaching institutions.
+Clinical practitioners work with companion animals, horses, livestock and wildlife, conservation and zoo animals.
+Government and institution employed veterinarians work with animal health, public health and biosecurity.
+We also have members who work in research and teaching in a range of scientific disciplines.
 Veterinary students are also members of the Association.
-In particular, veterinarians have expertise in the health, behavior and welfare of companion animals and the human animal bond.
+The AVA has a range of special interest groups (SIGs), allowing members with shared interests or expertise to develop their practice and skills in a specific area.
+These include Conservation and Biology and Animal Welfare and Ethics, Public Health, Equine and Cattle and Sheep.